cdapio/cdap-apps/MovieRecommender/README.rst

 .. pull-quote::

-  **Note:**  The MovieRecommender application does not work with CDAP version 2.5.2 due to a class loading problem.
-Currently, applications that include Spark or Scala classes in user classes not extended from either ``JavaSparkProgram`` or ``ScalaSparkProgram`` (depending upon the language) fail with a class loading error.
+  **Note:** Currently, applications that include Spark or Scala classes in user classes not extended from either ``JavaSparkProgram`` or ``ScalaSparkProgram`` (depending upon the language) fail with a class loading error.
 Spark or Scala classes should not be used outside of the Spark program. (`CDAP-599 <https://issues.cask.co/browse/CDAP-599>`__)